elewa-academy/js-tool-kit/learning-environments.md

 ## [Khan: JavaScript](https://www.khanacademy.org/computer-programming/new/pjs)

 Khan Academy has created an outstanding visual-interactive coding environment that will help you build an understanding of syntax, code behavior, and algorithms.
+You can go straight to the coding environment above or check out [their introduction](https://www.khanacademy.org/computing/computer-programming/programming) or their [hour of code](https://www.khanacademy.org/computing/hour-of-code/hour-of-drawing-code/v/welcome-hour-of-code) first.

 Try it out for yourself, a picture ...